petermartens98/Brain-Tumor-Detection-Model/README.md

 # Brain-Tumor-Detection-Model
-Jupyter notebook that reads in images of brains with and without tumors and then using a sequential Tensorflow/Keras model, predicts and detects tumors given an image.
+Jupyter notebook that reads in images of brains with and without tumors and then using a sequential Tensorflow/Keras model to predict and detects tumors given an image.